ronkok/Hurmet/docs/en/manual.md

 I expect that Chrome and Edge will get a performance boost when they support MathML.

+#### Offline use

+In order for Hurmet to work offline, you must allow Hurmet to store a cookie on your computer.
+Don’t worry, it is not a tracking cookie.
+Hurmet just stores a copy of the offline page, so it can always be available.

 #### Matrix multiplication

 To get element-wise multiplication of two matrices, the operator symbol must be